Shapes of surfaces that contain a great and a small circle through each point: Singular components via central projection

-\begin{proof} We know from \PRP{t} that the great circles in~$\X$ meet the elliptic absolute~$\E$ at the double generators $R$ and $\oR$.
-Recall from \RMK{LR} that these generators are either both left or both right.
+\begin{proof} We know from \Cref{prp:t} that the great circles in~$\X$ meet the elliptic absolute~$\E$ at the double generators $R$ and $\oR$.
+Recall from \Cref{rmk:LR} that these generators are either both left or both right.
+Let $\varepsilon\in\S^3_\R$ \st $\bR(\varepsilon)=\mathbf{1}$.